Mokota87/stream-defense-controller/README.md

 * Replaced the obsolete **upgrade gem** and **switch gem** buttons with buttons to socket specific ones.
 * Updated target window (only the sorting option).
 * Updated class selection window.
+* Updated the spell window and included all new spells.

 # Pure Pasic Version